-In most of Michigan, at least four insurers are offering plans for 2021, although there are just two participating insurers in upper Michigan.
+For 2022 coverage, there are ten insurers that offer exchange plans in Michigan.
+In most of Michigan, at least four insurers are offering plans, although there are just two participating insurers in upper Michigan.

 For 2021, Michigan’s insurers implemented average rate changes that ranged from a decrease of nearly 6% to an increase of 6%, with an overall average rate increase of just over 1%.

 At the end of the open enrollment period for 2021 coverage, 81% of Michigan’s exchange enrollees were receiving premium subsidies that amounted to an average of $356/month (offsetting the majority of the average full-price premiums, which amounted to about $480/month in Michigan).

 Premium subsidies soon became larger and more widely available as a result of the American Rescue Plan, which is not reflected in the subsidy numbers we saw at the end of open enrollment (the open enrollment window ended in December 2020, and the American Rescue Plan was enacted in March 2021; a COVID/ARP enrollment window continues through August 15, 2021, giving people an opportunity to take advantage of the new subsidies).

 Premium subsidies are not available outside the exchange, so purchasing a health insurance policy directly from an insurance company (instead of through the exchange) is generally only a good option for people who know they won’t be eligible for a subsidy.

 267,070 people enrolled in plans through the Michigan exchange during the open enrollment period for 2021 coverage.
 That was up from just under 263,000 the year before, but still lower than 2019’s enrollment total, when about 274,000 purchased coverage.